Back to All Events

 As seen (left) in Madison Square Park, New York, 2023, and University of Houston (right) 2024.

 Celebrated visual artist Shahzia Sikander is the Alan Kanzer Artist-in-Residence at the Zuckerman Institute and a Mentor in the MFA Visual Arts Program.
 She will discuss recent work, including Witness, her sculpture that was vandalized by a man with a hammer on July 8, 2024, in Houston, Texas.
 “I have chosen not to repair it.
 I want to leave it beheaded, for all to see.
 The work is now a witness to the fissures in our country.”
+Introduced by Sarah Cole, Dean of Columbia University School of the Arts and Parr Professor of English and Comparative Literature.
 Response by Betti-Sue Hertz, Director and Chief Curator, Miriam and Ira D. Wallach Art Gallery.

 Read Shahzia Sikander’s article in The Washington Post: “My Sculpture was beheaded.
 Here’s why I’m not fixing it.”